 - Puppy Dog – dressed in black, white or brown.
 Glue felt ears onto a beanie cap.

-- Princess – dress her up in her fanciest outfit and top with a tiny crown.
+- Princess – dress up in the fanciest outfit and top with a tiny crown.

 - Scarecrow – just like my son in the photo here, I put him in overalls, plaid shirt and a floppy hat, then added strips of raffia.